Botany Degree at Washington State University (WSU)

 Request more information about the botany program by clicking on the links below:

-The botany degree program at WSU instructs students on the scientific study of plants, plant habitats, microbial organisms, and ecosystem relations.
+The botany degree program at Washington State University instructs students on the scientific study of plants, plant habitats, microbial organisms, and ecosystem relations.
 Students who graduate from the botany degree program may have a future in the following career paths: national forestry, horticulture, ecology, environmentalism, marine and/or freshwater biology, ecological consulting, and more.
 Students will gain skillful instruction in courses such as plant structure and anatomy, phytochemistry, cytology, plant genetics, plant physiology, plant taxonomy and systematic, plant ecology, paleobotany, plant genetics, and more.
+Get more details below including other Washington colleges that offer botany degrees.

 Learn more by requesting information now!